 Brand ambassador programs are becoming increasingly popular in organizations that target millennials and younger consumers.
 A brand ambassador is a person hired by a company to raise awareness for the company, promote its products or services, and represent it in a positive light.
 A brand ambassador can perform a number of different functions in an organization’s marketing plan.
 Brand ambassadors can be affiliate marketers, college ambassadors, or requirement-driven influencers.
 Each type of brand ambassador program has unique benefits for organizations.

-Depending on the needs of the company, the benefits of one particular brand ambassador program might outweigh the others.
+Depending on the needs of the company, the benefits of one particular brand ambassador program might outweigh those of others.
 Read below to learn about different brand ambassador programs and how you can choose the right one to achieve your marketing goals.

 1. College Brand Ambassador Programs